luciluci/PriceTrail/PriceTrail/README.txt

 * Create Profile page
 * Create Search functionality
 * Capcha form for registration page
+* notification system:
+    * check products that you want to be notified of
+    * every day the product data will appear on notifications
+* alert system
+* rate product system,
+* real time graph with number of monitored products

 MAIN PAGE:
     * Add product tail page:
         * add product
         * view product in your product tails